Tennessee Court Records

 Juvenile And Family Courts

 Juvenile cases are either presided over by judges in the General session courts or the Private Act Juvenile court.
 Every county has a juvenile court that handles minor cases.
 However, when it comes to handling claims, they do not strictly follow the Tennessee Rules of Juvenile Procedure.
-Each court attends to matters according to what is perceived right in the county.
+Each court attends to matters according to what is perceived as right in the county.
 So, the results of juvenile trials may vary from county to county in Tennessee.
-There are about 98 juvenile courts, 109 judges with 45 magistrates.
+There are about 98 juvenile courts, 109 judges, and 45 magistrates.

 Criminal Court Of Appeals